Aerijo/latex-wordcount/README.md

 - **NOTE:** The more accurate wordcount does not work on files with spaces in the path.
 E.g., `/Users/username/my TeX files/main.tex` will not work.
 It also (probably) doesn't work on Windows (yet).

+- **Windows:** TeXcount may need to be set up following the instructions [given here](http://app.uio.no/ifi/texcount/faq.html). `wordcount.tex` does not work at all yet.

 ## Commands
 Currently, this package offers two commands.
 More are being worked on (see [Ideas](#ideas)).